-Mr. Sager holds a B.A. in Mathematics from Western Maryland College, and an M.S. in Computer Science from Johns Hopkins University.
-He is also a civilian graduate of the U.S. Army Signal Officer Basic Course and the National Security Leadership Course.
+Mr. Sager holds a B.A. in Mathematics from Western Maryland College and an M.S. in Computer Science from The Johns Hopkins University.